Wage Payment Information

 Receipt of your first missed time wage replacement benefits check from the workers’ compensation insurance company is dependent on the completion of the Sedgwick CMS investigation.
 Once a claim is approved, missed time is paid weekly.
 The check is sent directly from Sedgwick to the employee's home address.

-Workers’ compensation benefits are not taxed by the Federal or State governments.
+Workers’ compensation benefits are not taxed by the Federal or State government.
 At the end of the year, the employee will be responsible for paying taxes on reported income from Iowa State University.
 This income does not include any workers’ compensation payments.

 Supplementing Personal Leave